Disorder and interference: localization phenomena: Transfer-matrix description of transport and Anderson localization in 1d systems

 What is the meaning of the log-averaged transmission \eqref{Ttyp.eq}?
 It is important to realize that the transmission $T$ as a function of the microscopic realization of disorder is a \emph{random variable}.
 We will show in the following sections that $T$ itself is not a self-averaging quantity, meaning that its average $\mv{T}$ has no resemblance to the most likely found value of $T$, called the \emph{typical} transmission $T_\text{typ}$.
 We will shortly see that for long samples, the probability distribution of $\ln T$ is very close to a normal distribution (see \eqref{Winfty.eq} below), which is centered at $ \mv{\ln T}=\ln T_\text{typ} $.
 And since the logarithm is monotonic, the \emph{most probable value} of the transmission is indeed $T_\text{typ} = \exp\{\mv{\ln T}\} = \rme^{- L/\xiloc}$.

-How does one go about to identify a properly self-averaging quantity in the first place? --- By observing that the transmission matrices of several obstacles multiply, see eq.\ \eqref{sfMdef.eq}.
-Thus, their logarithm is additive: $\ln \sfM_{12\dots N} = \sum_{j=1}^N \ln \sfM_j$.
-Summing a large number of these random log-transmission matrices therefore realizes a variant ot the central limit theorem, from which we know that the limiting probability distribution is a normal (Gaussian) distribution with a width that decreases with the number of addends.
-And really, many of the rigorous results available for (quasi-)1D Anderson localization make use of Furstenberg's theorem on products of random matrices \cite{Furstenberg1963}.
-Thus, the extinction or log-averaged transmission is indeed a good candidate for a self-averaging quantity.
+How does one go about to identify a properly self-averaging quantity in the first place? --- By observing that the transmission matrices of several obstacles multiply, see eq.\ \eqref{sfMdef.eq}. \vthree{The logarithm of this random product therefore realizes a noncommuting variant of the central limit theorem, known as Furstenberg's theorem \vthree{\cite{Furstenberg1960}}, which implies that} the extinction or log-averaged transmission is indeed a good candidate for a self-averaging quantity.